 - Avoiding tight clothes around the waist or tight belts

 Even with lifestyle changes, sometimes heartburn may occur.
-For those times, suggest an OTC acid reducer like Zantac 360º to prevent and relieve your patients’ heartburn fast, with just one pill.
-As an H2 receptor antagonist, ZANTAC 360° offers the best of both worlds — one dose of famotidine can prevent or relieve heartburn and can control stomach acid longer than an antacid2,3 and provide faster relief than a PPI. *4
+For those times, suggest an OTC acid reducer like Zantac 360º to prevent or relieve your patients’ heartburn fast, with just one pill.
+As an H2 receptor antagonist, Zantac 360° offers the best of both worlds — one dose of famotidine can prevent or relieve heartburn and can control stomach acid longer than an antacid2,3 and provide faster relief than a PPI.*4

 - Acid reflux: How common is heartburn?
 GI.org. https://gi.org/topics/acid-reflux/.
 Accessed February 09, 2021.

 - Feldman (1996) Comparison of the effects of over-the-counter famotidine and calcium carbonate antacid on postprandial gastric acid.
 JAMA.
 Vol 275: 1428-1431